8street/BedlamTools/README.md

 # BedlamTools

 Utility for the Bedlam 1996 game.
 Allows to view all images from the game files.
+Also allows to listen all sound files.

 [![Lines of Code](https://tokei.rs/b1/github/8street/BedlamTools?category=code)](https://github.com/XAMPPRocky/tokei)